Classical Non-Relativistic Fractons: Exact solutions

 We will henceforth drop the redundant subscript $\{q_1,\pi_1\} \equiv \{q,\pi\}$ to reduce clutter.
-We will only concern ourselves with initial conditions such that \cref{eq:2_particle_exact} does not vanish i.e. $|q(0)| < a/\sqrt{2}$ and $\pi(0) \neq 0$.
+We will only consider initial conditions such that \cref{eq:2_particle_exact} does not vanish i.e. $|q(0)| < a/\sqrt{2}$ and $\pi(0) \neq 0$.
 We want to solve Hamilton's equations of motion,